Haniya-kulsum/my-intro/AboutMe.md

-hey! this is Haniya Kulsum.
+hey! this is Haniya Kulsum, pursuing Master's program in Computer Science.